antonsuski/yaga/README.md

     - [ ] License
     - [x] Versions - semy

-> Code foramt will be changed with time
+> Code format will be changed with time